· Mason Everett · Reviews · 7 min read

 What We Don't Like

-- Black color may absorb heat
+- Black color absorbs some heat

 Why We Selected This Product